zagorski32611/solidity-workshop-1/tutorials/2016-07-02-contract-oriented-programming-II.md

     // Transfer funds.
     // If the caller is blacklisted, this will fail.
-    // If the receiver is not blacklisted and the caller has
+    // If the receiver is not blacklisted and the caller has the funds,
-    // the funds, they will be transferred to the receiver,
-    // otherwise the caller is blacklisted and their
+    // they will be transferred to the receiver, otherwise the caller is blacklisted
-    // account emptied.
+    // and their account is emptied.
     function transfer(uint _amount, address _dest) {
         if (blacklisted[msg.sender])
             return;